KlausC/Scanf.jl/README.md

 The format string must be a string literal, which is evaluated once at macro expansion time.

-Alternatively `f = Scanf.format"%format_string"` creates a format object, which can be used in the function call.
+Alternatively `f = Scanf.format"%format_string"` or `f = Scanf.Format("format_string")` create a format object, which can be used in the function call.

 The arguments are default values of types `Real`, `AbstractChar`, `AbstractString`, `Ptr`, `AbstractVector{Char}`.

 They may also be concrete subtypes of `Real`, `AbstractChar`, `AbstractString`, `Ptr`.

+Numeric format specifiers are compatible with numeric arguments and `String`.
+Conversion errors may happen (float => int).

+If the numeric arg type is not wide enough for the value, boundary values with the correct sign are stored (e.g. `Inf`, `-0.0`).

+Format specifiers `c`, `s`, `[` are all compatible with arguments `Char`, `Char[]`, and `String`.
+In case of `Char` the first character of a string is taken.

-All output data are returned as a tuple including the number of assigned values at first.
-If a value cannot be parsed, the default value is assigned.
+All output data are returned as a tuple including the number of assigned values as the first element.
+If a value cannot be parsed,
+the default value is assigned.
 In the case of no value is in the corresponding element of `arg`, the default value is derived form `T`.

 If the default argument is a `Vector` object, the output values are additionally stored in it.